822: Overdrawn at the Memory Bank

 “I will simulate a presence to threaten them.”
 Carol Channing.

-Carol Channing is an actress best known for her role as Dolly Gallagher Levi in the Jerry Herman musical Hello, Dolly!
+Carol Channing (1921-2019) was an actress best known for her role as Dolly Gallagher Levi in the Jerry Herman musical Hello, Dolly!

 Who loves ya, baby?